 Our bold plan for a bright future

-Trillium Waldorf School is raising $1 million in Community Bonds as part of our Trillium Rising Campaign to purchase our school and property.
-We call on school supporters, local businesses, foundations and other advocates to be key partners by investing in this project.
+Trillium Waldorf School has sold $896K in Community Bonds as part of our Trillium Rising Campaign to purchase our school and property.
+We would like to thank all of the investors, friends of Trillium and campaign volunteers for their wonderful support!

 Trillium Waldorf School was started in 1996 with 21 students.
 Trillium provides students with a comprehensive Waldorf education that is artistically rich and academically rigorous.
 Respect for the natural world and the importance of human relationships are core values which permeate every aspect of our curriculum and programming.
 Trillium recognizes that young people are entering a world of increasing challenge and complexity, making the contributions of our school to Guelph and the surrounding area more compelling—more necessary!—than ever.

 Long-term Viability – we have been renting with subsidy which isn’t sustainable and we will be less able to afford our space into the future as costs rise.
 Owning is more affordable and allows us to save on property tax expenses.

 Expand Programming — we will be able to afford to expand programing to include unique offerings like woodworking and eurythmy, and increase much-needed administrative support.
 We can plan and grow in an effective way with the security of knowing we have our space.

 Expand Space – we will have the option to add an auditorium, a dome, a staff room, and a temporary structure to use as additional learning and/or event space.
 The space can also be used/rented for after-hours activities and available to Waldorf faculty to program exceptional educational experiences.